-In October 1969 the Bikini Atoll was declared safe for rehabitation by USA officials who thought that there was virtually no radiation left and could find no discernible effect on either plant or animal life.
+In October 1969 the Bikini Atoll was declared safe for habitation by USA officials who thought that there was virtually no radiation left and could find no discernible effect on either plant or animal life.

-In October 1972, because it was not satisfied with information provided by the AEC, the Bikini Council voted not to return to Bikini as a community, but said it would not prevent individuals from returning.
-Several Bikini families move back to Bikini into newly built homes.
+In October 1972, because it was not satisfied with information provided by the USA Atomic Energy Commission (AEC), the Bikini Council voted not to return to Bikini as a community, but said it would not prevent individuals from returning.
+Several Bikini families moved back to Bikini into newly built homes.

-An 1973 AEC draft unpublished report concludes that Bravo fallout may have contaminated as many as 18 atolls and islands, including Kwajalein and Majuro.
+A 1973 the AEC draft unpublished report concluded that Bravo fallout may have contaminated as many as 18 atolls and islands, including Kwajalein and Majuro.